jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**November 7, 2024**_
+Stocks have risen and bond yields have jumped after the election result comes out.

 _**November 5, 2024**_
 Today is the Election Day, when the polls will close for the presidential election.